-Obituary: Melvyn Poll, opera singer and booster
+Obituary: Melvyn Poll, opera singer and Huskies booster

-“The land of the free and the home of the brave” always got an extra-thrilling high note at the University of Washington Husky football games when tenor Melvyn Poll sang the national anthem.
-(You can hear his final performance in that role, last Nov.
-12, on YouTube.)
+“The land of the free and the home of the brave” always got an extra-thrilling high note at University of Washington football games when tenor Melvyn Poll sang the national anthem.

-Singer, lawyer, opera advocate, teacher, Husky football booster, family man, and bona fide music lover, Mr. Poll died in Seattle Jan.
-12 of complications following cancer treatment.
+Singer, lawyer, opera advocate, teacher, Husky football booster, family man and bona fide music lover, Mr. Poll died in Seattle on Thursday of complications following cancer treatment.
 He was 75.

 An ardent fan of the UW, where he studied music and also earned a law degree, he was a well-informed music lover of strong opinions — especially about singers.

-Always inspired by a potentially great voice, Mr. Poll served as regional chair for the Metropolitan National Council Auditions, and assisted promising young singers with coaching, advice and instruction.
+Always inspired by a potentially great voice, Mr. Poll served as regional chair for the Metropolitan National Council Auditions and assisted promising young singers with coaching, advice and instruction.

 Most Read Stories